 - Fulfils such other requirements as prescribed or approved by the Bursa Malaysia.

-Former key audit partner shall observe a cooling-off period of at least two (2) years, i.e. with the issuance of Oriental Holdings Berhad’s audited financial statements covering a period of not less than two years and the partner was not a member of the audit team with respect to the audit of those financial statements, before being appointed as a member of the Audit Committee.
+Former partner of the external audit firm of the Company or its subsidiaries shall observe a cooling-off period of at least three (3) years, (i.e. from the issuance of Oriental Holdings Berhad’s audited financial statements from the departure of the said partner from the external audit firm, whichever is earlier) before being appointed as a member of the Audit Committee.

 If a member of the Committee resigns, passes away or for any reason ceases to be a member with the result that a vacancy resulting in non-compliance with the Listing Requirement on composition of audit committee and the election of an independence chairman of the audit chairman, the Board shall within three (3) months of the event appoint such number of new members as may required to fill the vacancy.

 In fulfilling its primary objectives in accordance with Paragraph 15.12 of the Listing Requirements, the Committee shall undertake the following responsibilities and duties:

 - Review the adequacy of the Internal Audit scope and plan, functions, competency and resources of the Internal Audit function and that it has the necessary authority to carry out its work;

 - Ensure Internal Auditors carry out their work according to the standards set by recognised professional bodies (e.g. Malaysian Institute of Accountants, Institute of Internal Auditors);